Squatters of Rome scrape by at the margins in Italy's crisis

 Rome City Council says it knows of about 2,850 properties that are illegally occupied by squatters in the capital but is reluctant to give detailed comparisons with previous years.
 A spokeswoman said only that authorities evicted squatters from 176 properties in 2011, up from 157 in 2007.

-Schiena said she was initially skeptical about looking at the kind of improvised accommodation which was previously used by only very desperate groups such as illegal immigrants.
+Schiena said she was initially sceptical about looking at the kind of improvised accommodation which was previously used by only very desperate groups such as illegal immigrants.

 She and her Ethiopian partner Mulugeta share the rambling maze of corridors with 140 families, mainly immigrants from countries including Tunisia and Ecuador.
 They said more and more people were joining squat meetings and protests in recent months and asking to move in.

-Noisy neighbors, thin walls, leaking ceilings and shared bathrooms have been among the hardest things to get used to, they said, but the communal atmosphere also has benefits.
+Noisy neighbours, thin walls, leaking ceilings and shared bathrooms have been among the hardest things to get used to, they said, but the communal atmosphere also has benefits.

 "You don't have to worry about going hungry," said Mulugeta.
-"People check up on their neighbors and help each other out if they need something."
+"People check up on their neighbours and help each other out if they need something."

 There is a children's playroom in part of the building, a large hall for parties and assemblies, cleaning rotas for the toilets and decorated Christmas trees in the corridors.